 However, the rate of interest could be more than the existing one only when it was so agreed by both the parties involved.
-The easy accessibility of money to those in need and that to at a reasonable rate was a positive factor which helped the economy of the Gupta Empire to progress.
+The easy accessibility of money to those in need and that too at a reasonable rate was a positive factor which helped the economy of the Gupta Empire to progress.

 There was industrial development during the Gupta period.
 The textile industry was an essential industry of this empire.
-Some of the major items of produce included silk, muslin, calico, linen, wool and cotton.
+Some of the major items of produce included silk, muslin, calico, linen, wool, and cotton.
 These goods were also exported.

 There were other flourishing industries of the Gupta empire like ivory work, stone cutting and carving of stones like jasper, agate, quartz, carnelian, lapis- lazuli, etc; metal work of precious metals like gold, silver, copper, iron, bronze, lead, etc. Pearl industry was also very popular.
 However, the most important industry was pottery.

 Trading activities within the empire were carried out very smoothly and efficiently.
 Animals were used for transporting goods from one place to another.
 Goods were also transported via sea- route with the help of ships.
-The Gupta rulers issued large number of gold coins.
+The Gupta rulers issued a large number of gold coins.
 These gold coins were known as dinars.

 After around 550 AD, trading activities with the Roman Empire were relaxed.
 The Guptas imported Chinese silk and ivory from East Africa.
-During this time, South- East Asia became a trade centre for the Gupta Empire.
+During this time, South- East Asia became a trade center for the Gupta Empire.